 (d) Transporting legally taken wildlife

-A. Grandview - Legally taken game shall not be transported across the park area known as Grandview, which is the old State Park property from Grandview Road down to Glade Creek Road.
+A. Grandview - Legally taken game shall not be transported across the Grandview National Park area. (see Appendix A).

 Justification: Transporting game in this area is restricted because there is no hunting in this area and the possibility of user conflicts.
 This area is not open to through traffic so the restriction does not create a conflict for hunters looking to transport their legally taken game home.